chriskrycho/v5.chriskrycho.com/site/journal/2023/Reflections on a Month with Nova and BBEdit.md

     changes: Where I am landing with BBEdit.

   - at: 2023-07-29T07:29:00-0600
-    changes: Added another note about my high degree of satisfaction with BBEdit!
+    changes: Added another note about my high degree of satisfaction with BBEdit.

   - at: 2023-07-30T13:56:00-0600
-    changes: Added another note about my high degree of satisfaction with BBEdit!
+    changes: Wrote up my summary for BBEdit.

+  - at: 2023-07-30T18:52:00-0600
+    changes: Finished the write-ups and prepped it for publication, including adding the social media image.

 draft: true

 ---

 As I [described][blog] at the start of the month, I have taken the opportunity of [some downtime][report] to revisit some of my longest-standing developer tool choices: I have made a point to do my writing and software development in [BBEdit][bb] and [Nova][nova] rather than my long-standing “daily drivers” of [Sublime Text][st] and [Visual Studio Code][code].
+For background, do see [the introductory post][blog]!

 [bb]: https://www.barebones.com/products/bbedit/
 [blog]: https://v5.chriskrycho.com/journal/trying-bbedit-and-nova/